 REG[rs]

-output of the Register File to the “Data” input of the Display.- Use a dang tunnel named
+outputs of the Register File to that splitter, and the splitter’s output to the “Data” input of the Display.- Use some dang tunnels named

 REG[rs]

-. - You’ll be copying and pasting that tunnel multiple times throughout the project!
+. - You’ll be copying and pasting those tunnels multiple times throughout the project!

 - You need a new control signal.